I recently completed a piece of mindfulness homework that had an unexpected effect on me.

 We’ve come so far and learnt so much; don’t belittle it.
 For some, the world would be a hollow place without you in it, however much you tell yourself “They’ll manage.”
 Your husband and children unhesitatingly turn to you for love, support and advice.
 Your greatest fear of something terrible happening to them is also their fear for you.
 Don’t be the one to make it their reality.
 The words we write together reach others in lonely places all over the world.
 You make a difference.

-You ask, “Must I keep pushing myself to be social, productive and successful my whole life, can’t I just give in to my natural inclination to be a hermit and accept my fears instead of fighting them?”
+You ask, “Must I keep pushing myself to be social, productive and successful my whole life, or can I just give in to my natural inclination to be a hermit and accept my fears instead of fighting them?”

 You’ve learnt so much in the past year – you’ve really started to wake up.
 You’re writing, drawing and reading more – reconnecting with your true You, coming out of the trance.
 With BPD, identity is a stream of consciousness, not a solid structure.
 It’s difficult to pin down, but when you know who you are, you stop letting people’s perception of you define you.
 Tune in to what comes from within – don’t take your cues from outside.
 You’ve learnt big lessons about the pressures of achievement, religion, gender and society and you’ve recognized they’re just paper cutouts that distract from the real thing.
 Remember what Bruce Lee said: